pcamus/pymath/Limits/sym_limit/README.md

 The [sym_lim.py](sym_lim.py) program uses the previous examples in one program : sequence $\frac{n^2-25}{2n^2+1}$ and function $e^{-a.t}.cos(2.\\pi.f.t)$.

-After importing the sympy module and initializing the pretty printer, each example is made of 3 parts:
+After importing the sympy module and initialising the "pretty printer", each example is made of 3 parts:

 - Symbol creation.
 Each symbol is optionally followed by [assumptions](https://docs.sympy.org/latest/guides/assumptions.html).
 An assumption means a restriction on the allowed value of the symbol (real, positive...).

   **`n = sp.Symbol('n', real=True)`**

-- Expression contruction followed by displaying the expression (for a check) with **`pprint()`**
+- Expression construction followed by displaying the expression (for a check) with **`pprint()`**

   **`expr1=(n**2-25)/(2*n**2+1)`**